NathanLawrence/hacks_hackers_django/README.md

 *	Each question can have multiple possible choices;
 *	Each question must have at least one answer.

 The outline for this data structure belongs in [quiz/models.py](https://github.com/gordonje/hacks_hackers_django/blob/master/quiz/models.py).
 Each class in this file is a subclass of django.db.models.Model so that it maps to a table in our database.
-Each attribute of the class maps to a column in our database, and we set the data type for these columns by choosing from which django.db.models.fields subclass (e.g., CharField, IntegerField, BooleanField) the attribute will inherit.
+Each attribute of the class maps to a column in our database, and we set the data type for these columns by choosing from which Field subclass (e.g., CharField, IntegerField, BooleanField) the attribute will inherit.

 Check the Django documentation for more about the [models syntax](https://docs.djangoproject.com/en/1.8/topics/db/models/) and [field types and options](https://docs.djangoproject.com/en/1.8/ref/models/fields/#module-django.db.models.fields).